jezzsantos/saastack/docs/design-principles/0100-email-delivery.md

 Most 3rd party provides support email templating in some capacity or another.

-Emails can be sent either as hardcoded HMTL, or by specifying a collection of "substitutions" that are rendered by the templating engine of the 3rd party provider (e.g., MailGun, Twilio, etc).
+Emails can be sent either as hardcoded HTML, or by specifying a collection of "substitutions" that are rendered by the templating engine of the 3rd party provider (e.g., MailGun, Twilio, etc.).

 ### Delivery status